mfitz/knacktorle/README.md

 ## Offline Solving
 By default, Knacktorle will grab today's Actorle puzzle from over the web and solve it.
 The solver can also be used in an offline mode where the puzzle to solve is read in from a local [`clues file`](#clues-file-format), rather than from the web.
-A number of clues files can be found in the `clues-files` directory.
+A number of such files can be found in the `clues-files` directory.

 To solve a puzzle in offline mode, pass the path to the clues file you want to use via the `--clues-file` parameter: